lsshenrique/qneo4j/README.md

 ```
 - The transaction method returns a Promise;
 - If you want to return any value to Promise, simply return the value within the transaction scope, so the value is sent to the Promise;
-- At the end of the transaction scope, if all went well, the commit is automatically performed otherwise, if there are any unhandled exceptions the rollback is performed.
-You can also manually perfom the rollback using the given parameter "tx" by calling tx.rollback().
+- At the end of the transaction scope, if all went well, the commit will be automatically performed, if there are unhandled exceptions the rollback is performed.
+You can also manually perfom the rollback using the given parameter `tx` by calling `tx.rollback()`.

 To get the raw return of Neo4j just apply some of the settings:
 ```javascript